Tutopiya Logo

 How to use the Cosine Rule — step by step

-The safest method works for finding a side or an angle.
+The safest method works for every Cosine Rule question.

-6. Check: the longest side is opposite the largest angle.
+6. Check — angle sum 180°; longest side opposite largest angle.

 Once you have worked through a few, test yourself with the free Cosine Rule quiz — it tells you fast whether the method has actually stuck.

-Students lose marks by using Sine Rule for SSS problems or by using a non-included angle in the Cosine Rule.
-Use the given information to decide.
+Students lose marks by using the wrong form or the wrong angle.
+Use what is given to decide.

 Cosine Rule in past-paper wording: command words that matter

-Most lost marks come from misreading the command word or using the wrong angle in the formula.
+Most lost marks come from substituting the wrong angle or forgetting to square-root.
 These are the command words you will see and what each one demands.

 Command word / phraseWhat the question wantsTypical stem

-Give your answer correct to …Round as instructed”Give your answer correct to 1 decimal place.”
+Give your answer correct to …Round as instructed”Give your answer correct to 3 significant figures.”

 Worked exam-style stems (how to answer the wording)